Want to Change the World? Start by Making Your Bed

 When Adm.
-William H. McRaven, retired, was stationed in Afghanistan, his days were filled with unpredictability and disarray, ... something many retail managers and professionals know well.
+William H. McRaven, retired, was stationed in Afghanistan, his days were filled with unpredictability and disarray.

+It's something retail managers know well.
 Yet his situation was far more serious.
-“We could have soldiers dying and the horror of civilian casualties,” he said.
+“We could have soldiers dying and the horror of civilian casualties,” he says.

 "You need an anchor point for your day."

 McRaven was the commander of the U.S. Special Operations Command who organized the raid that killed Osama bin Laden in 2011.

 "And sometimes that anchor is as a simple as making your bed,” said McRaven, now the chancellor of the University of Texas and the author of “Make Your Bed: Little Things That Can Change Your Life ... and Maybe the World.”